-Increasing the number of homes will be reflected in the market rate, multifamily, and income eligible markets to help customers save energy and money on their bills and to also provide a meaningful contribution to the state's climate goals.
-Through the existing electric HVAC program, the Company has strong vendor networks, training capabilities, and access to data that will help identify homes where air source heat pumps would be an ideal solution for displacing oil, propane or electric resistance.
+Increasing the number of homes proposed for electrification of heat will be reflected in the market rate, multifamily, and income eligible markets to help customers save energy and money on their bills and to also provide a meaningful contribution to the state's climate goals.
+Through the existing electric HVAC program, the Company has strong vendor networks, training capabilities, and access to data that will help identify homes where air source heat pumps would be an ideal solution for displacing/replacing oil, propane or electric resistance.

-Coordination and collaboration among the Company, RI OER, Oil Heat Institute, Northeast Energy Efficiency Partnerships (NEEP) and other stakeholders will strive to effectively accelerate electrification strategies across RI.
+Coordination and collaboration among the Company, RI OER, RI Division, RI EERMC, Oil Heat Institute, Northeast Energy Efficiency Partnerships (NEEP) and other stakeholders will drive the anticipated acceleration of electrification strategies across RI.

-The program will continue to concentrate on the following program elements:
+The electrification of heat offer will continue to concentrate on the following program elements: